 We built our house on a corner lot.
 It’s the first house you see on our street, and it sits somewhat prominently as you drive into this side of the neighborhood.
-Now that we have our backyard fixed up the way we like it and are really enjoying that space, I am focusing on the front that everyone else sees!
+Now that we have our backyard fixed up the way we like it and are really enjoying that space, I am focusing on the front.

-Decorating Fall Window Boxes And 2 Ways To Cheat
+Decorating Fall Window Boxes And Adding Faux Flowers

 Colors for Fall Window Boxes